 Estate Planning71.969.3%4.916875

-The single biggest differentiator in our data is not whether a firm has a website or lists its hours -- nearly all do.
+The single biggest differentiator in our data is not whether a firm has a website or lists its hours, nearly all do.
 It is whether the firm actively posts on Google Business Profile.
-And the data reveals a massive gap between intent and execution.
+And the data reveals a wide gap between intent and execution.

 Adoption and frequency

-• 41.4% post sporadically (less than once per month) -- the largest group.
-These firms tried posting at some point but failed to sustain it.
+• 41.4 percent post sporadically (less than once per month).
+The largest group: firms that tried posting at some point but failed to sustain it.

-• 25.6% have never posted -- one in four firms is completely absent from GBP posts.
+• 25.6 percent have never posted.
+One in four firms is completely absent from the posts feed.

 The sporadic group is the most telling.
-Over 40% of firms have made posts in the past but do not maintain any consistent rhythm.
-This suggests that the barrier is not awareness -- firms know GBP posts exist -- but rather sustained execution.
+Over 40 percent of firms have posted in the past but maintain no consistent rhythm.
+The barrier is not awareness, firms know posts exist, it is sustained execution.

 Content quality